MikeFP/uno-party/README.md

 ### Download

-Check out the latest [release](https://github.com/MikeFP/uno-party/releases).
+Check out the latest [Windows release](https://github.com/MikeFP/uno-party/releases).

 # For devs

 ## Installing

-The game was made in Godot 3.x.
+The game was made in Godot 3.5.
 You can download it [here](https://godotengine.org/download/3.x/windows/).

 After cloning this repository, to edit the game, open Godot.
 In the Project Manager window,